-- (a) Dividend payments.-Every corporation subject to the tax imposed by this title shall, when required by the Commissioner, render a correct return, duly verified under oath, of its payments of dividends, stating the name and address of each shareholder, the number of shares owned by him, and the amount of dividends paid to him. - (b) Profits of taxable year declared as dividends.-There shall be included in the return or appended thereto a statement of such facts as will enable the Commissioner to determine the portion of the earnings the payment of expenses, losses, or reinsurance reserves, then such payment can not be separately deducted.
+ART.
+831. Beturn of information as to payments of dividends.-When directed by the Commissioner, either specially or by general regulation, every domestic or resident foreign corporation subject to the tax imposed by Title I and every nonresident foreign corporation subject to such tax (see article 1318) having a fiscal or paying agent in the United States shall render returns on Forms 1096 and 1099 of its payments of dividends and distributions to shareholders for such period as may be specified, stating the name and address of each shareholder, the number and class of shares owned by him, the date and amount of each dividend paid him, and when the from gross income the aggregate amount of premium deposits returned to their policyholders or retained for the payment of losses, expenses, and reinsurance reserves.
+In determining the amount of premium deposits retained by a mutual fire or mutual casualty insurance company for the payment of losses, expenses, and reinsurance reserves, it will be presumed that losses and expenses have been paid out of earnings and profits other than premiums to the extent of such earnings and profits.
+If, however, any portion of such amount is applied during the taxable year to the payment of losses. expenses, or reinsurance reserves, for which a separate allowance is taken, then such portion is not deductible; and if any portion of such amount for which an allowance is taken is subsequently applied to the payment of expenses, losses, or reinsurance reserves, then such payment can not be separately deducted.
 The amount of premium deposits retained for the payment of expenses and losses, and the amount of such expenses and losses, may not both be deducted.
 A company which invests part of the premium deposits so retained by it in interest-bearing securities may nevertheless deduct such part, but not the interest received on such securities.
 A mutual fire insurance company which has a guaranty capital is taxed like other mutual fire insurance companies.
 A stock fire insurance company, operated on the mutual plan to the extent of paying dividends to certain classes of policyholders, may make a return on the same basis as a mutual fire insurance company with respect to its business conducted on the mutual plan.